-Stars and constellations in the sky – One of the more engaging summer activities for kids with autism is identifying celestial objects in the sky at night.
-Reduce sensory overload and improve your view by watching from somewhere away from bright city lights.
+Stars and constellations in the sky – When you homeschool a child on the spectrum, one of the best ways to reduce sensory overload while reinforcing your space studies is identifying celestial objects in the night sky away from bright city lights.
 Look for the moon and Venus, as well as constellations such as Orion and the Big Dipper.

 Make up the story ending – Read all but the last page of a storybook and ask your children to suggest an ending.
 Another option is to have them draw the ending.
 This will give them an opportunity to use their imagination and creativity, known strengths for many students with dyslexia.